Download & Other Tools

 - Mental Health Initiatives, American Academy of Pediatrics

 - MentalHealth.gov, U.S. Dept. of Health and Human Services

 - National Institute of Mental Health: Child and Adolescent Mental Health

 - National Registry of Evidence-Based Programs and Practices, Substance Abuse and Mental Health Services Administration

 - National Technical Assistance Center for Children's Mental Health, Georgetown University Center for Child and Human Development

-- Social and Emotional Development in Children and Adolescents Knowledge Path, National Center for Education in Maternal and Child Health
+- Social and Emotional Development in Children and Adolescents: Professional Resource Guide, Maternal and Child Health Digital Library

 - Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Dept. of Health and Human Services